5 Cybersecurity Trends in a Post-COVID-19 World

 While virtual work was more accessible than ever before COVID-19 because of advances in telecommunications technology, most cases of virtual work were the exception rather than the norm.
 Only 7 percent of private sector workers and 4 percent of government workers, primarily in the highest income brackets, had access to a “flexible workplace” benefit pre-COVID.

 The pandemic increased remote work to unprecedented levels as even sectors that were slow to adopt work-from-home policies in the past, like the government and financial sectors, have to accept the new circumstances.
-“COVID-19 has been a huge shot of adrenaline to accelerate the migration to virtual work,” says Michael Sutton, principal at BVI and former CISO at Zscaler, a company that has pioneered security-as-a-service.
+“COVID-19 has been a huge shot of adrenaline to accelerate the migration to virtual work,” says Michael Sutton, partner at BVI and former CISO at Zscaler, a company that has pioneered security-as-a-service.
 “Suddenly companies, especially those in finance, healthcare, and government, have been forced overnight to figure this stuff out and a lot of the rules have been thrown out the window to make it work.”

 While companies may have originally thought that virtual work would only be temporary, the reality of more long-term change has become evident.
 “Now companies are really scrambling to identify and invest in technologies, like cybersecurity, that are going to allow them to do this for the long-term,” Michael adds.